Merchant User Agreement:

 The parties to this Agreement shall be released from liability hereunder for failure to perform any of the obligations herein where such failure to perform occurs by reason of any act of God, fire, flood, storm, earthquake, tidal wave, communications failure, sabotage, war, military operation, national emergency, mechanical or electronic breakdown, civil commotion or the order, requisition, request or recommendation of any governmental agency or acting governmental authority, or either party’s compliance therewith, or governmental proclamation, regulation, or priority, or any other cause beyond either party’s reasonable control, whether similar or dissimilar to such causes.

-Any notice, request, instruction or other document directed to Merchant required or permitted under this Agreement shall be deemed to have been given: (a) upon receipt if by (i) personal delivery or (ii) overnight courier service by way of a national courier; (b) upon transmission if by (i) e-mail to the address provided by Merchant on this Agreement, or (ii) fax to the fax number provided by Merchant on this Agreement; or (c) on the third day after the same shall be sent by first class mail, postage prepaid, to the address provided by Merchant on this Agreement or at such other address as Merchant may give to the Bank or EMS from time to time by written notice.
-Any notice, request, instruction or other document directed to Bank or EMS required or permitted under this Agreement shall be deemed to have been given on the third day after the same shall be sent by first class mail, postage prepaid, to EMS at 250 West Huron, Suite 400, Cleveland, Ohio 44113 and to Bank at the address noted above, or at such other addresses as EMS or Bank may give to the Merchant from time to time by written notice.
+Any notice, request, instruction or other document directed to Merchant required or permitted under this Agreement shall be deemed to have been given: (a) upon receipt if by (i) personal delivery or (ii) overnight courier service by way of a national courier; (b) upon transmission if by (i) e-mail to the address provided by Merchant on this Agreement or the last address provided to EMS by Merchant, or (ii) fax to the fax number provided by Merchant on this Agreement or the last fax number provided to EMS by Merchant; or (c) on the third day after the same shall be sent by first class mail, postage prepaid, to the address provided by Merchant on this Agreement or at such other address as Merchant may give to the Bank or EMS from time to time by written notice.
+Merchant agrees to carefully and promptly review each monthly statement and other notices or materials accompanying the statement because notices (including those referring to detailed amendments or changes posted online) may be included on and with such statement.
+Any notice, request, instruction or other document directed to Bank or EMS required or permitted under this Agreement shall be deemed to have been given on the third day after the same shall be sent by first class mail, postage prepaid, to EMS at 250 West Huron Rd., Ste.
+400, Cleveland, OH 44113 and to Axiom Bank N.A. at 258 Southhall Lane, Suite 400, Maitland, FL, 32751, to BMO Harris Bank N.A., at 8500 Governors Hill Rd., Cincinnati, OH 45249, to Central Bank of St. Louis, at 7707 Forsyth Blvd.
+St. Louis, Missouri 63105, to Esquire Bank at 100 Jericho Quadrangle, Suite 100, Jericho, New York 11753, or to Merrick Bank at 10705 South Jordan Gateway, Suite 200, South Jordan, Utah 84095, or at such other addresses as EMS or Bank may give to the Merchant from time to time by written notice.

 If any part of this Agreement is held unenforceable or invalid or prohibited by law, said part shall be deemed stricken therefrom and this Agreement shall be read and interpreted as though said part did not exist, and shall not affect the validity or enforcement of any other provision.